dagnisiljins/dagnisiljins/README.md

 Features
 - Crypto Pair Search: Centralized search bar for users to find specific cryptocurrency pairs.
 - Homepage Display: Showcases three cryptocurrency pairs on the homepage for quick access.
-- Styling with Tailwind CSS & Twig: Leveraged Tailwind CSS or Bootstrap for styling, combined with the Twig template engine for efficient, clean, and responsive design.
+- Styling with Tailwind CSS & Twig: Leveraged Tailwind CSS for styling, combined with the Twig template engine for efficient, clean, and responsive design.

 Both applications exemplify my skills in creating user-centric, functional web applications using modern technologies.